-Mathew Townsend is a young man of 25, he’s a campaigner and an advocate and proud holder of two university degrees.
+Mathew Townsend is a young man of 25.
+He’s a campaigner and an advocate, and the proud holder of two university degrees.

 Mathew has a Master of Environmental Management – Sustainable Development (2015-16) from the University of Queensland, St Lucia and a Bachelor of Environmental Science (2010-12) from James Cook University, Townsville.

 Mathew has a diagnosis of high functioning autism and has profound to severe hearing loss.
 He says:

 “I grew up with lot of communication and relationship challenges.
 I was bullied during high school.
 This is because I was different to my peers and led me to develop anxiety and depression during my academic years.”

 Overcoming challenges at university has led Mathew to be a passionate advocate for diversity as well as for environmental sustainability.

 “My voice is so powerful when I speak out about the challenges I face to my family, friends and the communities I engage with. ”